williamwxz/trustwallet-etl/README.md

 2. Use managed RDS for PostgreSQL:
    - Automated backups
-   - Point-in-time recovery
    - Read replicas

 3. Adopt Apache Iceberg for your data lake table format:
    - Store Parquet files in S3 (or other object storage) as Iceberg tables for scalable, cost-effective storage.
    - Partition data by date or other relevant columns (e.g., `date=YYYY-MM-DD/`) for efficient querying.
-   - Use Iceberg-compatible engines (Spark, Trino, Flink, Presto, Athena) for analytics and batch/stream processing.
+   - Use Iceberg-compatible engines, such as Spark, Trino, Flink, Athena, for analytics and batch/stream processing.
    - Manage table metadata with Iceberg's built-in catalog or integrate with AWS Glue/Hive Metastore.
    - Iceberg enables ACID transactions, schema evolution, time travel, and easy rollback to previous table versions.
    - Plan for data compaction, retention, and governance policies.